tsengia/tsengia.github.io/_posts/2022-12-20-old-projects.md

 ## MLA8 Citation Generator
 During highschool, I had a large literature-oriented research project that required making dozens of MLA-8 citations.
 I didn't like using Chegg's Easybib citation generator because the number of ads on the website made it painfully slow.
 So, instead I created my own citation generator.

-Please not, this generator is bound to have problems, and I am not liable for any issues arising from the use of this generator.
+Please note, this generator is bound to have problems, and I am not liable for any issues arising from the use of this generator.
 This generator is licensed under the [MIT License](https://mit-license.org/).

 <div class="note" >